Rocks and stones are not as hard as we think. Everything is a matter of temperature.

 Sometimes i have an image in my head: a stone that can be opened up and inside there is a sentence, or maybe just a word, as if the stone were a chinese fortune cookie.

 I fire and melt stones using traditional ceramic firing techniques.
-By doing this, I am bringing the stones on their way to their origin: the earth’s mantle, and ultimately to the center of the earth.
+By doing this, I am bringing the stones on their way to their origin: the Earth’s mantle, and ultimately to the Earth's core.

 The result is a collection of sculptural fired stones.
 Next to these, some modeled and glazed ceramic stones and tools are placed, suggesting a narration.
 Both, the actual stones and the ceramic objects share kilns, temperatures and in the end the presentation platforms.
 Is there any fundamental difference between them?